Pre-Screening of Every Patient

 Personal Protective Equipment (PPE)

-Our doctors and hygienists are sporting new gowns, masks, and face shields as they are required to wear PPE at all times in the clinic.
+Our doctors and hygienists are sporting new gowns, masks, caps, and face shields as they are required to wear PPE at all times in the clinic.
 One of the shields is attached to what looks like a baseball cap.
 We’re sure that if you see one of us wearing that one, it’ll make you smile.
 Visit our Facebook page to see images of our doctors and staff wearing their new PPE.

 Before we start a treatment, we’re now providing a Chlorhexidine solution to our patients to rinse in their mouth for 60 seconds to reduce bacteria.